gitenter/gitenter/doc/requirements/SRS-WS.md

 - [SRS-WS-0021]{SRS-WS-0016} The software shall display the comments of traceable item in a styled way.
 - [SRS-WS-0018]{SRS-WS-0017,SyRS-0010} The software shall provide hyperlink for both upstream and downstream items, with the destination of the link point to the corresponding line of the targeting item.
 - [SRS-WS-0019]{SRS-WS-0017,SyRS-0051} For tree structure items (items which only have one upstream item), there should be an option to rebuild the tree (rather than use the not-quite-virtualizable tag links).
+- [SRS-WS-0033]{SyRS-0089} For each particular item, the software shall show a list of items with common downstream items with it (but neither of the two is upstream item of the other).
+When an item has none of these items in the list, it should be qualified for (1) microservice architecture and (2) feature flags.
+    - A pure tree structure contributes to zero common downstream items.
+    - *(We may then show a squared matrix that both row and column are the same list of traceable items.
+One matrix item is the count of common downstream items of two items.
+Ideally all matrix items shall be zero.
+May be used for a single document/same level of items.
+Notice that traceable items in the same document may refer to each other, this may be acted as the upmost or down-most items of a single document.)*
 - [SRS-WS-0020]{SRS-WS-0016,SyRS-0044} The software shall provide hyperlink to the implementing code pieces.
 - [SRS-WS-0021]{SRS-WS-0016,SyRS-0044} The software shall provide hyperlink to the test cases.
+- [SRS-WS-0034]{SyRS-0091,SRS-WS-0021} Next to the traceable item, the software shall shown the corresponding (unit)test status integrated from some continuous integration platform.
+- [SRS-WS-0035]{SyRS-0057} The reader (developer/engineer) may manually marked the status (TODO/in progress/done) of each traceable item.
+    - This is marked out of the document itself (rather than through special syntax in the document), because of the following reasons:
+        - Otherwise the reader need the editing authority.
+        - It gives more flexibility of complex management of who marked it and when.
+    - *(Should status go with traceable item tags (through different version of the software), or should they be limited to every single commit?)*
+- [SRS-WS-0036]{SRS-WS-0035,SyRS-0092} The software shall be able to integrate to task management systems, include:
+    - Add a traceable item into a task management system as an task.
+    - Trace the status (TODO/in progress/done) of the corresponding task in the document next to the traceable item.

 Versioning: